 Instrument related results and conclusions:

-The detector size of the Imager 13.3 µm band (band-6) was changed from 8 km to 4 km by incorporating two detectors instead of one.
+The detector size of the Imager 13.3 µm band (band 6) was changed from 8 km to 4 km by incorporating two detectors instead of one.
 The GVAR format was modified, similar to the GOES-14 changes to accommodate the extra detector.

 In order to operate the instruments (Imager and Sounder) during the eclipse periods and KOZ periods, improved spacecraft batteries and partial-image frames were utilized.
 Improved instrument performance means there will no longer be the required health and safety related KOZ outages.